Salt Walther: Drug addiction and legal problems

 Following the 1973 accident, Walther battled an addiction with pain killers that were used after the accident, notably dilaudid.
 As a result of this addiction, Walther suffered from personal and legal problems, including a long interruption in his racing career.

 In a 2013 eBook written by Walther and longtime friend Chuck Little, Little notes that Walther's life spiraled following George Walther's retirement from Indy car racing at the end of the 1980 season.
-After George shut down the Walther Racing team, Salt Walther attempted a Hollywood career as an actor, but wasted all his savings into parties, drugs, and alcoholic beverages, which got worse as time went on.
+After George shut down the Walther Racing team, Salt attempted a Hollywood career as an actor, but wasted all his savings into parties, drugs, and alcoholic beverages, which got worse as time went on.
 He went through rehab several times in the mid-1980s, before attempting his Indy car comeback in 1990.
 His cousin, Todd Walther, served as the team owner of the #77 car.
 He failed to qualify at Indy in 1990 and 1991, and then became a father to a daughter in 1992.

 In 1998, Walther was convicted of "illegal conveyance of painkillers into the jail" after trying to smuggle three Tylenol III tablets, each containing 60 milligrams of codeine, into his jail cell.
 He failed to show for his sentencing, and a warrant was issued for his arrest.
 He served six months in a minimum-security jail, and was placed on three years' probation.
 He completed a drug treatment program.

 In 2000, Walther was sentenced to 180 days in jail for child endangering and 10 months in prison for violating terms of his probation in the 1998 drug case.